 What is the impact of the activity?
 Decent jobs and income - Are local employment opportunities being created removed 'or removed'?
 Will there be any volunteering opportunities?
-Note: If the answer is yes, select positive.
-No Impact Will the financial benefits help raise local income levels and tackle poverty and derivations of poverty such as food and fuel poverty?
-Note: If the answer is yes, select positive.
-No Impact Social Value - Will the activity lead to the creation of works or services?
+No Impact Note: If the answer is yes, select positive.
+Will the financial benefits help raise local income levels and tackle poverty and derivations of poverty such as food and fuel poverty?
+No Impact Note: If the answer is yes, select positive.
+Social Value - Will the activity lead to the creation of works or services?
 Are there opportunities to support apprenticeships or training opportunities to combat social exclusion?
 Are there any opportunities to work with organisations with an environmental or social mission (e.g., from the VCSE sector)?
 Note: If the answer is yes, select positive.
-No Impact

-What is the impact of the activity?

-Human and labour rights - Will there be provisions to ensure workers up the supply chain have their human and labour rights respected?
+No Impact Human and labour rights - Will there be provisions to ensure workers up the supply chain have their human and labour rights respected?
 Note: If the answer is yes, select positive.

-Additional information: No Impact

-Products at high risk of the use of child labour and contravention of human and labour rights include electronic equipment, textiles, agricultural commodities and construction materials.
+Additional information: No Impact Products at high risk of the use of child labour and contravention of human and labour rights include electronic equipment, textiles, agricultural commodities and construction materials.